Master Digital SAT Reading Comprehension: Types & Tips

 A Tutor's Guide to Digital SAT Reading Comprehension

 Think about a student I worked with, Noor.
 She's a strong reader in her English classes, but when faced with short, dense Digital SAT passages under time pressure, she would freeze.
 This guide is here to break down that feeling of being stuck.
 We're going to look at the different question types, the mindset needed for real improvement, and a clear path forward.
 This isn't about magic tricks; it's about building real skill and confidence.
-You're more capable than you think, and it all starts with having a solid plan.
+You're more capable than you think, and it all starts with a solid plan.

-Understanding the Basics of this Section
+Understanding the Basics of the Reading & Writing Section

 What to Expect on Test Day